 In most learning environments, students absorb information on their own — in isolation.
 Without indicators of how much they’ve completed and what’s left to get through, it can be a lonely proposition that many learners abandon or give up on.

-With even the simplest progress tracking module in place, students can check off the modules they’ve completed, giving them the benefit of referring back to certain lessons in a course.
+With even the simplest progress tracking tool in place, students can check off the modules and tasks they’ve completed which increases satisfaction and feelings of accomplishment.

 If achieving something is motivating in itself, sharing your success with others is even more powerful.
 By adding a social sharing component to your online courses, you make it almost irresistible for learners to celebrate their successes along the way, which then inspires them to keep going.

 You can do this by awarding badges when students complete modules or mini courses, and you can implement a “share on social media” button that gives them the ability to show off their progress.

 The added bonus to you as a course creator is that when students share their course achievements, they’re also building buzz and organically generating word-of-mouth marketing for you.

 One tricky course creation decision that online content creators face is whether to deliver their courses in a “drip” format — where a new module is released on a weekly basis — or to give access to an entire course up front.